dschuurman/science-made-easy/README.md

 # Installation
 These files have been packaged for use with the [ARCHIE Pi](https://github.com/dschuurman/archie-pi) project.
 It can be easily installed using the `module-installer.py` program included with the ARCHIE Pi project.
+This module requires approximately 1.6GB of free storage.

 # License
 These materials are provided "as is" and without any representations or warranty of any kind under the